pmq20/libsquash/README.md

 The new position reverts to the one associated with the directory stream when the `squash_telldir()` operation was performed.

-### `squash_chdir(error, disk, path)`

-Causes the named directory to become the current working directory of a SquashFS `disk`, that is, the starting point for path searches of pathnames not beginning with a slash, `/`.
-Upon successful completion, a value of `0` is returned.
-Otherwise, a value of `-1` is returned and `error` is set to the reason of the error.

-### `squash_getcwd(error, disk, buf, size)`

-Copies the absolute pathname of the current working directory of a SquashFS `disk` into the memory referenced by `buf` and returns a pointer to `buf`.
-The `size` argument is the size, in bytes, of the array referenced by `buf`.
-If `buf` is `NULL`, space is allocated as necessary to store the pathname.
-This space may later be `free`'d.
-On errors, a NULL pointer is returned and `error` is set to the reason of the error.

 ## Multithreading

 Libsquash maintains no global states at the library level.